oracle/node-oracledb/INSTALL.md

 the Instant Client RPM libraries, for example `/usr/lib/oracle/12.1/client64/lib`.

-Note: A compiler supporting C++11 is required.
+Note: A compiler supporting C++11 is required when building with Node.js 4 or later, otherwise the NAN component will fail to build.

 ### 2.4 Run an example program